-The Governors took the decision to invest £0.5m as part of a longer term strategy in order to realise the best return.
-The decision was taken after substantial financial advice and any returns will be utilised to benefit the Academy.
+The governors took the decision to invest £0.5m as part of a longer term strategy in order to realise the best return.
+The decision was taken after substantial financial advice and any returns will be utilised to benefit the students and the Academy.